Local Events and Festivals in Bolivar, Missouri

 Country Days on the Bolivar Square

 Country Days is the downtown Bolivar event that people who grew up here tend to think of first.
 It runs one day each September on the Bolivar Square and draws thousands of people from across Polk County and neighboring communities.
 The format is a full day of live music on the Main Street stage, food vendors, arts and crafts booths, a car show, games, and street entertainment.
-Past events have pulled an estimated 5,000 people to the square, which is a significant turnout for a city of Bolivar's size.
+Past events have drawn an estimated 5,000 people to the square, a significant turnout for a city of Bolivar's size.

 Country Days is organized by the Downtown Bolivar Association and has been running for decades.
 It is the kind of event where you run into everyone you know, which is either a great thing or a reason to arrive early and find a booth in the back.
 Either way, it is one of the best days on the Bolivar, MO calendar.